rails/rails/guides/source/action_mailer_basics.md

 ### Call the Mailer

-Mailers can be thought of as another way to render a view.
+Mailers can be thought of as another way of rendering views.
 Controller actions render a view to be sent over the HTTP protocol.
 Mailer actions render a view and send it through email protocols instead.

 Let's see an example of using a Mailer to send an email when a user is successfully created: